edgedb/edgedb/docs/clients/js/interfaces.rst

 Interfaces Generator
 ====================

 The ``interfaces`` generator introspects your schema and generates file containing *TypeScript interfaces* that correspond to each object type.
-This is useful for writing typesafe code to interact with EdgeDB.
+This is useful for writing typesafe code to interact with |Gel|.

 Installation
 ------------

 To get started, install the following packages.
 (If you're using Deno, you can skip this step.)

-Install the ``edgedb`` package.
+Install the ``gel`` package.

 .. code-block:: bash

-  $ npm install edgedb       # npm users
+  $ npm install gel       # npm users
-  $ yarn add edgedb          # yarn users
+  $ yarn add gel          # yarn users
-  $ bun add edgedb           # bun users
+  $ bun add gel           # bun users

-Then install ``@edgedb/generate`` as a dev dependency.
+Then install ``@gel/generate`` as a dev dependency.

 .. code-block:: bash

-  $ npm install @edgedb/generate --save-dev      # npm users
+  $ npm install @gel/generate --save-dev      # npm users
-  $ yarn add @edgedb/generate --dev              # yarn users
+  $ yarn add @gel/generate --dev              # yarn users
-  $ bun add --dev @edgedb/generate               # bun users
+  $ bun add --dev @gel/generate               # bun users

 Generation
 ----------

-Assume your database contains the following EdgeDB schema.
+Assume your database contains the following Gel schema.

 .. code-block:: sdl